ezdanapak/ezdanapak/README.md

-# Hi there, I'm Ezdanapak! 👋
+# Hi there, I'm Giorgi Kapanadze! 👋

 I'm a passionate GIS enthusiast with a keen interest in building efficient and scalable solutions.
 I love exploring new technologies and constantly improving my skills.